 DUCA Financial Services Credit Union Ltd. (the "Credit Union" or "DUCA") is incorporated under the Credit Unions and Caisses Populaires Act, 1994 (the "Act") of Ontario and is a member of Central 1 Credit Union ("Central 1").
 The Credit Union offers residential and commercial mortgage lending, securitization of insured residential first mortgage products, wealth management products and unsecured personal loans.
 In addition, the Credit Union offers deposits via its branch network and deposit brokers.
-The Credit Union's subsidiary, Zenbanx Canada Inc. ("ZBC") was created in June 2014.
-ZBC is 60% owned by the Credit Union and 40% owned by Zenbanx Holdings Ltd. ("ZBH").
-Since ZBC is majority-owned and controlled by DUCA, ZBC has been fully consolidated in these financial statements.
+The Credit Union's subsidiary Zenbanx Canada Inc. ("ZBC") was created in June 2014 and wound up on December 31, 2016.
+ZBC was 60% owned by the Credit Union and 40% owned by Zenbanx Holdings Ltd. ("ZBH") until December 31, 2016 when the Credit Union acquired 100% ownership of ZBC.
+ZBC has been fully consolidated in these consolidated financial statements.